dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/milestone-plan.md

 ## To Turn In:
 * github links to milestones in issues
-* if you have multiple repos you'll probably want to have milestones entered in both - they can be the same or specific (for instance server vs frontend might have different milestones).
+* if you have multiple repos you might want to have milestones entered in both - they can be the same or specific (for instance server vs frontend might have different milestones).
 Submit links to each.
+Not the same issues usually of course.
 * work on and close a few issues, in fact since you have some time, complete your first milestone or two.
 Let's front load this term and get a lot done in the next couple of weeks.
 Submit links to any closed issues.